 Clinician career development is a critical focus of our team.
 We believe that creating excellent POCUS clinician's educators is enhanced when we support the fellow's academic and professional development.
 We have several methods for supporting this development.

 Our Point-of-care Ultrasound Group is dedicated to the education of trainees across the institutions.
 These groups include, but are not limited to; medical students, physician assistant students, nursing students, residents, and post-graduate learners.
 Given our group's broad responsibility, the fellow will have ample opportunity to engage in teaching opportunities within the university and local community.
 To support the fellow's career development, we protect time and encourage the fellow to take part in the many educational scholarship offerings available through the university.

 We additionally believe that being involved in research is a critical component to the continued incorporation of POCUS into clinical care and the field of internal medicine, while simultaneously building a valuable skillset in the training physician.
 The fellowship requires the design and implementation of at least one novel research project, including institutional review board submission, and we encourage the involvement in ongoing research projects as well.

 Lastly, the international POCUS community is remarkable in regards to its warmth and enthusiasm.
 The fellow will have an opportunity to attend ultrasound conferences to engage and network with this community.

-The application period will open starting September 1st with a hiring decision made by November 1st.
+The application period will open starting September 1st with a hiring decision being made on a rolling basis

 In order to apply, our group requests a one-page letter of intent, two recommendations, and a CV.
 An interview will follow review of your application.
 Please send application materials to firstname.lastname@example.org.